 REFLECTION: When advising students who have already studied abroad, consider discussing ways to incorporate their international experience into on-Grounds coursework and draw further connections between their time abroad with their academic and future career endeavors.
 Additionally, many students experience challenges readjusting to the U.S. and UVA, particularly after a semester or year away, as they grapple with new perceptions of society and the world.
 Whether or not students voice difficulties, encourage them to contact the Education Abroad Team, attend reentry programs, and take advantage of opportunities to share their experience with others.
-For example, students can apply to be an Intern, and participate in the annual Lessons from Abroad conference.
+For example, students can apply to be an Intern or sign up to be listed on our Returnee Contact List.